Sundorph House: Sundorph family

-The name of the company was changed to Sundorphs Enke & søn (Sundorph's Widown & Son") when her elder of her two sonsson, Christian Severin Sundorph (f1780–1826), joined it in 1812.
-The younger son, Hans Pay Sundorph (1790–1860), joined the company in 1816 and became its sole owner with his brothers death in 1826.
+The name of the company was changed to Sundorphs Enke & søn ('Sundorph's Widown & Son') when the elder of her two sons, Christian Severin Sundorph (1780–1826), joined it in 1812.
+The younger son, Hans Pay Sundorph (1790–1860), joined the company in 1816 and became its sole owner upon his brother's death in 1826.
 The company then took the name H. P. Sundorph.
-It was later passed on to his son, Georg Christian Sundorph (1826—1875), who had joined it in 1856.
+It was later passed on to his son, Georg Christian Sundorph (1826—1875), who joined it in 1856.
 His widow, Anna Margrethe Sundorph (née v.
-Stöcken) ran it after his death.
+Stöcken), ran it after his death.
 Her son, Hans Pay Sundorph, became a partner in the company in 1884 and its sole owner in 1894.
 It had by then become a tea wholesaler.

 19th century

-The property was at the time of the 1801 census home to a total of 18 people.
+The property was home to a total of 18 residents in two households at the 1801 census.
 Sundorph lived in the house with her six children, the associate Peder Jensen and seven more employees.
-Maria Sophie Fenger, a 28-year-old widow, was living on the property with her three-year-old daughter and a maid.
+Maria Sophie Fenger, a 28-year-old widow, resided in the building with her three-year-old daughter and one maid.
 The property was in the new cadastre of 1806 listed as No. 156.

+M. C. Sundorph's property was listed in the new cadastre of 1806 as No. 156 in Eastern Quarter.

-The property was at the time of the 1845 census home to a total of 16 people.
+At the time of the 1745 census, the property was home to a total of 16 people.
 Hans Pay Sundorph and his wife Else Christine Marie Klinting resided with their two sons, two employees and three servants on the two lower floors.
 Ferdin.
 Cons.
 Schumacher resided with his wife, three children and two maids on the second floor.